radiantearth/stac-spec/item-spec/item-spec.md

 list of [common media types](../best-practices.md#common-media-types-in-stac) used in STAC see the [best practice on working with media types](../best-practices.md#working-with-media-types).

+#### Asset Roles

+The `roles` field is used to describe the purpose of each asset.
+It is recommended to include one for every asset, to give users a sense of why they might want to make use of the asset.
+There are some emerging standards that enable clients to take particular action when they encounter particular roles, listed below.
+But implementors are encouraged to come up with their own terms to describe the role.

 #### Asset Role Types

 Like the Link `rel` field, the `roles` field can be given any value, however here are a few standardized role names.